 Optimizing the value of new technologies relies on an infusion of technical skills, complemented by softer skills in areas such as customer engagement and client centricity.

-Against this backdrop, Neueda have been working with the Allstate Insurance Company and their global technology teams to deliver an innovative skills program, helping to ensure developers can employ the latest interface technologies and put the client at the center of their efforts.
+Against this backdrop, Neueda have been working with a leading Insurance Company and their global technology teams to deliver an innovative skills program, helping to ensure developers can employ the latest interface technologies and put the client at the center of their efforts.

 Allstate are one of the world’s largest insurance providers and their technology teams combine extensive business knowledge with a world-class agile development process to deliver innovative and highly functional solutions for their business colleagues and clients.